crose72/ORB_SLAM3/README.md

 # 2. Prerequisites
 We have tested the library in **Ubuntu 16.04** and **18.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

+### ***This branch has updates to make it compatible with **Ubuntu 20.04** and was tested on the Jetson Orin Nano 8gb.

 ## C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.

+### ***This branch has updates to support C++14 and was tested on the Jetson Orin Nano 8gb.

 ## Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

+### ***This branch was tested with a specific commit of the pangolin library found here [Pangolin](https://github.com/crose72/Pangolin.git) and was tested on the Jetson Orin Nano 8gb.
+It was compiled from the source.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **Required at leat 3.0.
 Tested with OpenCV 3.2.0 and 4.4.0**.

+### ***Updates to this branch were tested with cuda enabled OpenCV 4.6.0 using a script provided by Q-engineering [OpenCV](https://qengineering.eu/install-opencv-on-orin-nano.html).

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.